 While international coverage of the crash mostly centered on Western European lives, this poetic roomscale VR experience offers a fragmented window into the life of Nina, an elderly woman living in Rozsypne.
 Moving through the distinctive Ukrainian sunflower fields, we witness the details of Nina’s austere but cozy home and experience the feeling of this faraway reality up close.
 A vivid and brightly colored exploration of mourning, endurance, and common human feeling.

-In this hands-on workshop Nienke will explain more about the process of creating this experience.
+In this online masterclass Nienke will explain more about the process of creating this experience.
 How do you communicate your artistic choices to your technical crew?
 Kill your darlings, how do you decide to skip options?
 How do you make sure that the immersive technique strengthens your artistic choices?